Stipend Programs

 This program is open to all incoming students who meet normal ÂÌñ»»ÆÞ MSW admissions standards as well as all Title IV-E requirements.
 Interested students must submit an application to participate in the Title IV-E Child Welfare Stipend Program.
 IV-E applicants must apply to the ÂÌñ»»ÆÞ Master of Social Work program simultaneously and will only be considered for the Child Welfare Stipend Program if they are offered admission to the MSW program.

-The application period begins on October 1, 2024, and will conclude on Dec 15, 2024.
-Please click the following link to read all details on the IV-E Program eligibility criteria and application processes before applying:
+The application period begins on October 1, 2025, and will conclude on Jan 15, 2026.
+Please click the following link to read all details on the IV-E Program eligibility criteria and application processes before applying: requirements and process before submitting an application.

 The Sorensen CMH Fellowship is open to currently enrolled ÂÌñ»»ÆÞ MSW students within the Community Mental Health or Children, Youth, and Families Concentration who are entering their advanced/final year of MSW study in good academic standing and are matched/matching with a practicum internship for 20-24 hours per week throughout the academic year in a setting that serves children and youth with mental health conditions including schools, child-focused public mental health clinics, children's hospitals, juvenile detention centers, and shelters for homeless youth.